videojs/http-streaming/README.md

 * Type: `boolean`
 * can be used as an initialization option

-When `ignorePlayerSize` is set to true, selection logic will ignore the player size and rendition resolutions when making a decision.
-This should be used when doing per-title encoding which makes non-traditional rendition resolution decisions.
+When `ignorePlayerSize` is set to true, rendition selection logic will ignore the player size and rendition resolutions when making a decision.
 This setting is `false` by default.

 ### Runtime Properties